Some of the more technical aspects

 RAM.
 When you launch a program, it also loads into RAM.
 RAM is where

-interrupted, whatever was in RAM will be lost, which is why it's good
+interrupted, whatever was in RAM will be lost (unless saved), but data

 word processing and email, you will likely benefit from adding RAM.